 Some of these toxicants have been linked to cancers and damage to the immune system.
 Others have been shown to travel across a mother’s placenta and be particularly dangerous to young children.
 Many have been banned from use in baby bottles and children's toys.
 Others in regular use have been linked to the malformation of foetuses and adverse birth outcomes, as well as allergies and cardiovascular disease.
 Many of the additives to plastics have been studied, but the hazards of minute plastic particles to humans are only slowly emerging.

-Microplastics have been reported in varying amounts in many species of seafood as well as in sea salt, honey, sugar, and processed food and drinks.
-They can enter the food chain via water, contact with food packaging, air pollution in shops, homes and food factories, and via sewage sludge which is spread on fields as a fertiliser.
+Microplastics have been reported in varying amounts in many species of seafood as well as in sea salt and drinks.
+There is growing concern that they might also be in honey, sugar and processed food.
+They can enter the food chain via water, contact with food packaging, air pollution in shops, homes and food factories.

 Plastics can also contaminate the human food chain through constant exposure to the chemicals used in food packaging, building and household materials.